Islamic Center of Murfreesboro: Background

 Murfreesboro is a town of about 150,000 people located in Middle Tennessee about 35 mi southeast of the state capital, Nashville.
 Although the area's population is dominated by white conservative Christians, in recent years the foreign-born population of the Nashville metropolitan area (including Murfreesboro) has grown considerably.
 Between 2000 and 2008, the immigrant population jumped from 58,539 to 107,184 – an 83.1 percent rise, the fourth-largest percentage increase in the United States over that period.
 At the same time, the white population of the area fell by 7.5% while the percentage of ethnic minority inhabitants rose to 20% of Rutherford County's population.

 The local Muslim population has likewise increased and now numbers about 25,000 people.
 The rise since the late 20th century has resulted in part from the arrival of refugees from Somalia and Kurds from Iraq, who were resettled there by the federal government upon fleeing the repression of Saddam Hussein after the first Gulf War.
-Middle Tennessee now has the largest population of Iraqi Kurds in the United States.
+Middle Tennessee now has the largest population of Kurds in the United States.
 In addition, a significant number of foreign-born Muslims have moved to the area to study at Vanderbilt University or Middle Tennessee State University.

 Established in 1982, the Islamic Center of Murfreesboro (ICM) formerly occupied a building of 21000 ft2 located on Middle Tennessee Boulevard near Middle Tennessee State University.
 Its congregation consisted of about 250–300 local families and 400–500 Muslim students from the university – in total, about 1,000 people.
 By 2009, the congregation had outgrown the space available.
 Prayers were held in a poorly ventilated 1200 ft2 room while women, who worship separately from men, had to use a converted garage nearby to watch the proceedings on closed-circuit TV.
 Many worshippers frequently had to stand in the parking lot during prayers.

 The ICM began looking for a new location in March 2009.
 Members raised about $600,000 to fund the construction of a new complex that would include a 12000 ft2 mosque, school, swimming pool, and cemetery.
 In November 2009, the ICM purchased an area of undeveloped land at the intersection of Bradyville Pike and Veals Road on the outskirts of Murfreesboro, about 4 mi from its existing facilities in the town center, at a cost of $320,000 cash.
 A sign advertising the "Future Site of Islamic Center of Murfreesboro" was put up on the vacant lot, but in January 2010 it was vandalized during the Martin Luther King, Jr. Day weekend.
 The local newspaper, The Daily News Journal, condemned the vandalism as "a sign of stupidity" and commented that "for someone to paint such an idiotic message on the center's billboard is a clear sign that we have some backwards nuts in our midst."
 The sign was replaced but was subsequently ripped up and destroyed.